porismltd/open-standards/docs/techniques.md

 Geographies may be defined by sub-dividing statistics.
 In the UK, the ONS defines output areas ([OAs](http://statistics.data.gov.uk/id/statistical-entity/E00)), which have up to about 150 households, for publishing detailed data.
 These areas are grouped into super output areas ([LSOAs](http://statistics.data.gov.uk/id/statistical-entity/E01) and [MSOAs](http://statistics.data.gov.uk/id/statistical-entity/E02)) for aggregating statistics.
 Some data is only published at these higher levels to avoid identifying individuals or households that could be exposed if the data were published at OA-level.
 The same area groupings are often used for defining the coverage of third party data.

 Understanding the relationships between area types allows aggregation and comparison of data.
 Areas of one type contain (i.e. are the parents of) or are contained by (i.e. are the children of) areas of another area type The diagram below shows a hierarchy of official UK statistical geographies relevant to local government.
-(Though it’s not a list of all the types of area available, it demonstrates the relationship between geographies.)
+(Though it's not a list of all the types of area available, it demonstrates the relationship between geographies.)

 <div class="text-center">
     ![geography hierarchy](/images/geography-hierarchy.png)